MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/avoid-common-certification-failures.md

 ---
-Description: Review this list to help avoid issues that frequently prevent apps from getting certified, or that might be identified during a spot check after the app is published.
+description: Review this list to help avoid issues that frequently prevent apps from getting certified, or that might be identified during a spot check after the app is published.
 title: Avoid common certification failures ms.assetid: 9E9E3841-2F9B-42D4-B5F8-4C7C31E42E3D ms.date: 10/31/2018